 - A xkcd comic shows Cueball baiting a Grammar Nazi into making a false correction. note

 - One Saturday Morning Breakfast Cereal comic involved a psychopath taking revenge on his old grammar teacher - he locked him in a cellar with a bomb and a cellphone, telling him that he will receive a text and the bomb will go off if he texts back.
 The text contained a grammar error...

 - Invoked in a World of Warcraft-based webcomic which had someone asking a polite question in chat and getting abuse and stupidity in answer.
 Someone sent a private message saying he doesn't know the answer, but he knows how to get it.
 He answers the question with blatantly incorrect information, and is immediately corrected by the trolls.

-- In an article on specific nerd archetypes, Seanbaby called out this particular breed and theorized that when they die, "they go to a hell where their mouth is taped shut for eternity next to people who keep saying that Carl Weathers was in Star Wars."
+- In article for Cracked, Seanbaby called out the type of nerd that thrives on smugly correcting people for trivial mistakes and theorized that when they die alone, "they go to a hell where their mouth is taped shut for eternity next to people who keep saying that Carl Weathers was in Star Wars."

 - In an episode of The Simpsons, this is Lisa's reaction when Bart describes Zorro as a history lesson come to life when they go to see a film about it.